-The NT government will established a cyber security operations centre to identify and respond to cyber intrusions on agency IT systems in real-time.
+The NT government will establish a cyber security operations centre to identify and respond to cyber intrusions on agency IT systems in real-time.

 Treasurer Nicole Manison announced the new centre over the weekend, as part of a $1.5 million investment in next month’s budget to strengthen the territory’s cyber security posture.